Fuel4us/EventManagingApp/docs/red/1160634/sp1/README.md

 *Present and explain how you applied design patterns and best practices.*

 By memory we apply/use:
-- Singleton
-- Repository
-- DTO
-- MVP

-**TODO:** Exemplify the realization of these patterns using class diagrams and/or SD with roles marked as stereotypes.
+- Singleton, across multiple classes
+- Repository, in the package Server
+- DTO, in the package Shared
+- MVP, in the package NSheets
+- GRASP, GoF, SOLID and DDD, where shown in some classes and relations bettween classes.
+	For instance, we have controller pattern in controller classes, pure fabrication in the factory's done by Server,  high cohesion and low coupling especially important for Shared package and many moore.

 # 5. Implementation